Precision Motion Control

 - In depth knowledge of precision motion control system design

-High precision positioning stages serve a wide array of applications and can be considered “high precision” for various difference reasons.
+High precision motion control positioning stages serve a wide array of applications and can be considered “high precision” for various difference reasons.
 For some stages, it is critical to minimize geometric errors and provide true XY accuracy within the working area or volume.
 In other cases, one or more precision motion axes are required to move with exceptionally constant velocity.
 These systems often require that periodic triggers be generated at extremely precise positions, and that encoder cyclical error be eliminated.

 In other applications, minimizing position jitter when stopped is paramount with permissible jitter being only a few nanometers.
 This requirement is often coupled with a need to move very quickly from position to position (see Figure 2).
 For yet finer position stability, Coulomb friction can be engaged, reducing jitter to 10 to 20 picometers.